Pío Baroja: Biography

-Another major work, Memorias de un Hombre de Acción (Memories of a Man of Action, 1913–1931), offers a depiction of one of his ancestors who lived in the Basque region during the Carlist uprising in the 19th century.
+Another major work, Memorias de un hombre de acción (Memories of a Man of Action, 1913–1931), offers a depiction of one of his ancestors who lived in the Basque region during the Carlist uprising in the 19th century.

-Another of Baroja's trilogies is called La mar (The sea) and comprises La estrella del capitán Chimista, Los Pilotos de altura and Los mercaderes de esclavos.
+One of Baroja's tetralogies is called La mar (The Sea) and comprises Las inquietudes de Shanti Andía (1911), El laberinto de las sirenas (1923), Los pilotos de altura (1929) and La estrella del capitán Chimista (1930).
 Baroja also wrote the biography of Juan Van Halen, a Spanish military adventurer.

 Baroja's masterpiece is considered to be El árbol de la ciencia (1911) (translated as The Tree of Knowledge), a pessimistic Bildungsroman that depicts the futility of the pursuit of knowledge and of life in general.
 The title is symbolic: the more the chief protagonist, Andres Hurtado, learns about and experiences life, the more pessimistic he feels and the more futile his life seems.

 In keeping with Spanish literary tradition, Baroja often wrote in a pessimistic, picaresque style.
 His deft portrayal of the characters and settings brought the Basque region to life much as Benito Pérez Galdós's works offered an insight into Madrid.
 Baroja's works were often lively but could be lacking in plot.
 They are written in an abrupt, vivid, yet impersonal style.
 He was accused of grammatical errors, which he never denied.

 While young, Baroja believed loosely in anarchism, like others in the '98 Generation.
 He later admired men of action, similar to Nietzsche's superman.
 Catholics and traditionalists denounced him, and his life was at risk during the Spanish Civil War (1936–1939).
 In Youth And Egolatry (1917), Baroja described his beliefs as follows: